GlobalFishingWatch/python-app-template/README.md

   you can perform all the development inside a docker container without the need of installing dependencies in a virtual environment.
   You can use `make docker-shell` to enter a docker container.

+### Making changes

+Create a branch and a Pull Request (PR) following the workflow defined in [GIT-WORKFLOW.md].

+**When working on a branch, try to follow this guidelines:**
+- Write clear commit messages.
+See [How to Write a Git Commit Message].
+- Use [interactive rebase] to maintain the commit history of your branch clean.
+- If you are not using [pre-commit] hooks, use as much as you can the provided commands in [Makefile] to maintain quality: `[format, lint, codespell, typecheck]`.
+- Add unit tests for each piece of code.
+  * Don't connect to external services when running unit tests.
+Use mocks when needed.
+  * Make sure unit tests run as fast as possible.

+**When submitting a PR, please ensure it meets the following criteria:**
+- The PR targets the correct base branch (this depdends on which git workflow you are using).
+- The title and body provide a clear and concise explanation of **what** the PR does and **why** it's necessary.
+- The body contains a link the related JIRA ticket.
+This allows the integration with the ticket with the PR.

 ### Updating dependencies